 Interviewed characters often make recommendations.
 The action plan collects and operationalizes them so the recommendations and the method itself can be tested.
 This keeps Dream Sociometry from being a tool for gaining short-lived cathartic insights, quickly forgotten.
 The discipline of accountability that the action plan creates makes Dream Sociometry into a form of yoga.
 It is a dream yoga in that it does not differentiate among the reality of dreams, nightmares, waking life issues, and other forms of interviewing.
 It is a transpersonal dream yoga in that it is a form of experiential multi-perspectivalism.
 Multi-perspectivalism generates many authentic and useful definitions of self that transcend the various social identities that we take on at home, work, and in our social life.
 As such, these identities transcend yet include persona, or personal, socially conditioned definitions of self.
 They also include any potential definition of self, including Self, or identity as one with everything.
 This is because they are by definition alternative and therefore broader than whatever self definition one currently possesses.

 What is the purpose of the Identification Commentary?

-Each character is given a chance to share when it thinks its perspective or world view would be most useful to take in the course of your waking or dream life.
+Each character is given a chance to share when it thinks its perspective or world view would be most useful to become and identify with in the course of your waking or dream life.
 This becomes a recommendation that you can include in your action plan and test.
-What is the result when you “become” your interviewed Room when your mother criticizes you?
+What is the result when you “become” your interviewed Trash when your mother criticizes you?

 Q&A for Understanding the Dream Sociogram